-Some patients suffer anxiety over producing a sample, it is quite common.
+Some patients suffer anxiety over producing a sample.
+This reaction is quite common.
 Therefore do not be alarmed if you feel you cannot produce a sample on a particular day.
 You can always re-book (at no extra cost), or take the pot home for a less clinical environment.
-If you do produce the sample at home, ensure
+If you do produce the sample at home, please ensure:

 You use the pot provided by TFP

 The sample is not exposed to hot or cold temperatures